Potato Spinach Sausage Casserole

 1 Preheat oven to 400°F. Butter a 6x9 or 8x8 inch baking dish.

-2 Place potato chunks in a large pot and add enough cold water to cover by 1 inch.
+2 Boil potatoes until tender: Place potato chunks in a large pot and add enough cold water to cover by 1 inch.
 Bring the potatoes to boil over high heat, then lower heat to a simmer.
 Cook until potatoes are tender, about 15 minutes.

-3 While the potatoes are cooking, cook the spinach, sausage, and onions.
-Heat 1 teaspoon of olive oil in a large skillet on medium high heat.
+3 Cook the spinach: Heat 1 teaspoon of olive oil in a large skillet on medium high heat.
 Add the spinach and cook, using tongs to turn the spinach leaves over in the pan, until wilted, about 3 minutes.
 Remove from pan and let cool.
 Wrap in paper towels and squeeze out liquid.
 Roughly chop the spinach.

-4 Wipe any remaining moisture out of the skillet.
+4 Cook the Italian sausage: Wipe any remaining moisture out of the skillet.
 Add the Italian sausage to the pan and cook on medium-high heat until lightly browned, about 5 to 6 minutes.
 Transfer the sausage to a bowl.

-5 You'll need 1 tablespoon of fat in the pan.
+5 Cook the red onions and garlic: You'll need 1 tablespoon of fat in the pan.
 So if the sausage has produced that much fat, great, if not, add more olive oil until you have 1 tablespoon of fat in the pan.
 Heat on medium high and add the thinly sliced red onions.
 Cook until lightly browned, about 5 minutes.
 Add the garlic and cook a minute more.
 Add the onions and garlic to the bowl with the sausage.